potassco/clorm/docs/clorm/factbase.rst

 A Container for Facts
 ---------------------

-CLORM provides the ``FactBase`` as a container class for storing and querying facts.
+ClORM provides the ``FactBase`` as a container class for storing and querying facts.
 This class must be sub-classed, and each sub-class is distinguished by the predicates that it can store and the predicate fields for which it maintains an index.